+- have a health care card/pension card;

+- have experienced family or domestic violence in the last 10 years;

+- meet the earnings criteria, which is:

+- for singles \$70,000 per year, before tax

-- have a health care card/pension card, or - earn less than \$57,000 a year (after tax) for singles or \$75,000 a year for couples or people with dependents, or - have experienced family or domestic violence in the last 10 years - show that you're able to repay the loan in the allotted time period.
+- for couples or people with dependants \$100,000 per year, before tax

+You'll also need to show that you're able to repay the loan in the given time period.

-A list of NILS providers can be found on Page 46.
+A list of NILS providers can be found on Page 57.